 If you love the great outdoors and want to get under the skin of a rural community, WWOOFing might be for you.
 Sounds odd?
 WWOOFing – or the Worldwide Opportunities on Organic Farms – is a site where farmers or small-holders advertise for short time worker positions.
 Usually, this is done on a voluntary basis in exchange for full accommodation and food but this varies from role to role.
-You’ll need to register on the WOOF website (a fee is required) and you will then be able to access all roles and contact the farms directly to negotiate dates and duration of your stay!
+You’ll need to register on the WOOF website (a fee is required) and you will then be able to access all roles and contact the farms directly to negotiate dates and duration of your stay.

 If your motivation to work abroad is focused on personal skills development and understanding the local community, why not volunteer abroad?
 While there are a lot of organisations who irresponsibly charge volunteers large amounts for projects with little impact, there are just as many offering meaningful opportunities where you can really contribute.
 You’ll need to think carefully about the skills you can bring to a project but we’ve got lots of advice to help you find and select the best opportunities to apply to on our dedicated volunteering webpages.
-If you’d like more support, you can make an appointment with the Volunteer Centre staff to talk through your ideas.
+If you’d like more support, you can make an appointment with the Volunteer Centre Manager to talk through your ideas.

 If you’d like to think through any of the ideas above, you can always make an appointment directly with a Careers Consultant here in LSE Careers…we’re open all summer!